Therapeutic Massage by Amethyst

 A study published in the Journal of Alternative and Complementary Medicine found that lower blood pressure occurred after only one 45 to 60-minute deep tissue session.
-According to the Journal of Clinical Psychiatry, deep tissue massage increased levels of naturally occuring oxytocin and serotonin, powerful chemicals that help a person cope with stress and enhance their feelings of well being.
+According to the Journal of Clinical Psychiatry, deep tissue massage increases naturally occurring oxytocin and serotonin, powerful chemicals that help a person cope with stress and enhance their feelings of well-being.

 What to Expect During a Deep Tissue Massage

-Known as seated massage, chair massage, or on-site massage, this technique involves the use of a specially designed massage chair in which the client sits comfortably.
-The modern chair massage was originally developed David Palmer, but the technique is centuries-old, with some Japanese block prints illustrating people having just emerged from a nearby bath, receiving massage while seated on a low stool.
-Seated massage includes bodywork and somatic techniques, such as shiatsu, amma, and Swedish massage, provided to the fully clothed client in a variety of settings, including businesses, airports, and street fairs.
+Known as seated massage, chair massage, or on-site massage, this technique involves using a specially designed massage chair in which the client sits comfortably.
+The modern chair massage was originally developed by David Palmer.
+Still, the technique is centuries-old, with some Japanese block prints illustrating people having just emerged from a nearby bath, receiving massage while seated on a low stool.
+Seated massage includes bodywork and somatic techniques, such as shiatsu, amma, and Swedish massage, provided to the fully clothed client in various settings, including businesses, airports, and street fairs.

 Hot Stone Massage

-Hot stone massage therapy not only feels amazingly relaxing, it can also provide a host of other benefits associated with massage.
-The use of hot stones allows you to achieve a deeper level of relaxation as the stones serve as a grounding force that makes it difficult to stay stressed very long.
-Hot stone massage has a calming effect that relieves pain, reduces stress and promotes deep relaxation.
+Hot stone massage therapy not only feels amazingly relaxing, but it can also provide a host of other benefits associated with massage.
+Hot stones allow you to achieve a deeper level of relaxation as the stones serve as a grounding force that makes it difficult to stay stressed very long.
+Hot stone massage has a calming effect that relieves pain, reduces stress, and promotes deep relaxation.

 Benefits of Hot Stone Massage

-With hot stone massage, tension melts away as a result of heat, allowing your massage therapist to access deeper layers of muscle.
-This results in a relaxation of muscle tension that accompanies a host of other benefits including:
+With hot stone massage, tension melts away due to heat, allowing your massage therapist to access deeper layers of muscle.
+This results in a relaxation of muscle tension that accompanies a host of other benefits, including:

 • Improved circulation